Acoustic transparency and absorption in dense granular suspensions

 Building on the theoretical predictions discussed above, we now turn to a new set of acoustic transmission experiments to verify whether the predicted transparency window appears at the expected frequencies.

 The experimental setup is illustrated in Fig.~\ref{fig:figure5}(a).
 The sample was immersed in water between two identical ultrasonic transducers operating at a central frequency of 3.5 MHz.
 One transducer served as the emitter, driven by a half-period sine wave at its central frequency.
 The receiving transducer was mounted on a computer-controlled translation stage, allowing transmission measurements over a wide range of source-receiver distances (from 5 mm to 50 mm, with a step size of 0.5 mm).
 Fig.~\ref{fig:figure5}(b) (top and middle panels) shows how the transmitted signals evolve as a function of frequency and propagation distance.
 Remarkably, although the transducers are centered at a relatively high frequency, the combination of the broadband excitation and the very low attenuation within the transparency window allows the low-frequency components to dominate the transmitted signal.
 This makes it possible to clearly observe the transparency window predicted by the model, which extends up to $\sim$ 0.5 MHz (i.e., $kd \sim \pi$) in good agreement with the frequency range where the effective scattering cross section is predicted to vanish.
-In addition, a second transparency window is observed at higher frequencies, corresponding to the secondary dip in the predicted effective scattering cross section shown in the bottom panel of Fig.~\ref{fig:figure4}(b).
+Two other frequency ranges with reduced scattering are observed around 1.4 MHz and 3 MHz, corresponding to local maxima in the extinction length, with the first one consistent with the second dip observed at $d \sim 1.4 \lambda$ in the scattering cross section shown in the bottom panel of Fig.~\ref{fig:figure4}(b).

 To quantify attenuation, we followed the same procedure as in the 2D experiments to extract the extinction length $\ell_{\text{ext}}$ as a function of frequency, plotted as blue crosses in the bottom panel of Fig.~\ref{fig:figure5}(b).
 The extinction length is found to decrease from 30 mm to 10 mm within the transparency band.
 Experimental data show very good agreement with GCPA predictions at frequencies above 1~MHz [solid line in the bottom panel of Fig.~\ref{fig:figure5}(b)].
 In contrast, at lower frequencies (within the transparency band where the predicted scattering mean free path can exceed one hundred bead diameters), experimental data deviate significantly from the GCPA predictions.
 Note that in their seminal work, Page et al. \cite{page1995experimental} did not report extinction length measurements for $kd < 4$.
 It is important to emphasize that the GCPA model accounts only for scattering-induced attenuation and does not include absorption.
 We therefore interpret the observed discrepancy as a signature that, in this frequency range, scattering is sufficiently weak for absorption to become the dominant attenuation mechanism.
 As a result, the measured extinction length corresponds to the absorption length.